Mariam Dadiani (died 1682): Third marriage and last years

+Fresco of Mariam Dadiani from the Tsalenjikha Cathedral.

 Rostom died at the age of 93 in 1658.
 The Iranian officials at Tbilisi sent his remains to be buried in Qom, the "holy city" of Shia Islam, and ordered the queen dowager Mariam to relocate to the citadel of Tbilisi.
 She was summoned by the shah to Isfahan, but she sent Prince Papuna Tsitsishvili as a messenger carrying a lock of her grey heir to show that she was too old to travel to Iran and a letter assuring the shah of the loyalty of her family.
 Rostom's adopted son, the prince of Mukhrani, was confirmed as the new king under the name of Vakhtang V or, upon his adoption of Islam, Shah-Navaz Khan.

 Pursuant to the shah's order, Vakhtang, then aged 40, reluctantly divorced Princess Rodam Orbeliani, by whom he had several children, and married his adopted mother, the queen dowager Mariam.
 On Vakhtang's accession large areas of Kartli were seething with unrest.
 Vakhtang's internal policy of patience and patronage coupled with Mariam's prestige among the Georgians relatively pacified Kartli.
 In the subsequent years, the aging queen Mariam was less actively involved in the politics, although she influenced her husband's decision to more energetically intervene in the power struggles in Mingrelia and Imereti in 1661.
 She also lent support to the church reforms undertaken by Patriarch Domentius III of Georgia.

 Mariam died in 1682, during the reign of her step-son George XI, outliving her third husband by seven years.
-She was buried with full Reginal honors at the Cathedral of the Living Pillar in Mtskheta, where her only son, Otia, had been interred.
+She was buried with full Reginal honors at the Svetitskhoveli Cathedral in Mtskheta, where her only son, Otia, had been interred.